Schematic showing an underfloor hydronic heating and cooling system with a heat pump.

 The key benefits of ducted air conditioning are:

-• Control: central temperature setting with minor room zone controls
+• Control: central space temperature setting with minor room zoning

 • Even air distribution: every room has even heating and cooling